havet/Dicelist/Swedish/Old/ReadMe.txt

     Author: Per Tunedal <info@tunedal.nu>

     This file is part of Dicelist.
-Word lists for making secure passwords with the help of 4-5 dice.
+Word lists for making secure passwords with the help of 4-5 dices.

     Dicelist is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by